kreait/firebase-php/docs/setup.rst

    * on Linux/MacOS: ``$HOME/.config/gcloud/application_default_credentials.json``
    * on Windows: ``$APPDATA/gcloud/application_default_credentials.json``

-If one of the conditions above is met, creating a new Firebase instance is as easy as this:
+If one of the conditions above is met, you can create a new Firebase instance without further configuration:

 .. code-block:: php